Avoiding plagiarism in the student media

 It is an accusation that strikes fear in the hearts of students, academics, journalists, authors and presidential candidates alike.
 From the day a sixth-grade student is assigned a report on Thomas Jefferson and turns to the Internet, she confronts the same questions faced by the best-selling historian who dares consult secondary sources: how do I use this information without "overusing" it?
 How much use is too much?
 What needs to be attributed and what doesn't?
 Is substantially rewording or paraphrasing a passage sufficient to make it one's own?
 What constitutes "substantially?"
 And on and on.

 Plagiarism is a scary topic for many because it is a moving topic.
 There isn't even a simple definition of plagiarism.
 In fact, there are many definitions.
-The American Association of University Professors (AAUP), the American Historical Association (AHA), the Associated Collegiate Press (ACP) — all, to name just a few, have their own definition of plagiarism — and none of them are especially simple to apply.
+The Associated Press, National Public Radio, American Association of University Professors and American Historical Association — all, to name just a few, have their own definition of plagiarism — and none of them are especially simple to apply.

 Plagiarism is not a legal term.
 As noted above, it is a term for academic dishonesty, usually defined by professional or academic bodies.
 No civil or criminal statutes apply.
 You won't be tossed in jail or fined by a judge if found guilty of plagiarizing someone else's work.
 But you might be subject to punishment or censure by a professional association, have your work discredited, and suffer academic consequences.

-In addition, journalists have occasionally been fired by their employers for improperly using another's work.
-In 2004, a star foreign correspondent for USA Today, Jack Kelley, was forced to resign after questions were raised about the originality of his work.
-The newspaper’s internal investigation concluded that significant portions of Kelley stories were “borrowed” without attribution from other publications or, even worse, were at times wholly fabricated.
-CNN fired London-based reporter Marie-Louise Gumuchian in 2014 after a routine spot check of stories on its website discovered that she had copied other people’s work in about 50 different stories over a six-month span.
-And the standards are no different for student journalists.
+In addition, journalists have occasionally been fired or suspended by their employers for improperly using another's work.
+This story in Columbia Journalism Review from 2014 cites several instances and this story details how one newsroom handled it.
 In recent years, college journalists at Columbia University, Oklahoma State University, Colorado Mesa University and the University of Virginia all have lost their jobs -- and suffered public embarrassment -- after their publications discovered that their stories contained material cut-and-pasted from other published articles.

 Let’s take the AHA’s definition, as an example.
 The American Historical Association defines plagiarism simply as "the expropriation of another author's work, and the presentation of it as one's own."
 The policy, last updated in 2011, further explains that plagiarism can involve more subtle actions than copying word-for-word.
 Plagiarism might also entail "the limited borrowing, without sufficient attribution, of another person's distinctive and significant research findings or interpretations."
 Thus, simple word counts or computer-driven comparisons cannot sufficiently weigh the complexities that each potential case of plagiarism potentially brings.